sensori/augmented-teams/behaviors/stories/specification/story-specification-cmd.md

 - Cover happy path, edge cases, and error cases
 - Use Given/When/Then/But structure consistently
 - Use Background for repeated Given steps across scenarios
-- Use Scenario Outline for parameterized scenarios with multiple value combinations
+- Use Scenario Outline with Examples tables when story warrants concrete data
 - Each scenario describes a specific interaction flow
 - Scenarios are narrative descriptions (not code)
 - Link scenarios to acceptance criteria

+### When to Include Examples Inline (Scenario Outline)

+**✅ Use Examples When:**
+1. **Formulas/Calculations**: Behavior involves formulas that need validation with multiple data points
+   - Example: Ability modifier calculation `(Rank - 10) ÷ 2 rounded down`
+   - Show examples: Rank 10→0, Rank 12→+1, Rank 14→+2, Rank 8→-1

+2. **Domain Entities from Source**: Story references named items from Hero's Handbook or source material
+   - Example: Selecting advantages (Attractive, Leadership, Sidekick)
+   - Use actual names from handbook, not abstract "item A, item B"

+3. **Parameter Variations**: Behavior changes based on input combinations
+   - Example: Different cascade patterns (Agility→Dodge, Stamina→Toughness+Fortitude)
+   - Show all combinations in examples table

+4. **Edge Cases with Data**: Boundary conditions best shown with specific values
+   - Example: Min/max ranks, zero values, negative values, overflow scenarios

+5. **Stakeholder Clarity**: Concrete examples make behavior clearer than abstract description
+   - Example: Point costs across different rank ranges

+**❌ Skip Examples When:**
+1. **Simple Behavior**: Action is straightforward (click button → modal opens)
+2. **No Formulas**: No calculations or complex logic to demonstrate
+3. **Abstract is Clear**: Description is sufficient without concrete data
+4. **No Source Data**: No handbook/PowerPoint examples to reference
+5. **Single Path**: Only one way behavior can execute (no variations)

 ### PowerPoint References
 - Slide 16: Story specification and scenario creation
-- Slides 149-154: Scenario patterns and examples
+- Slides 149-154: Scenario patterns and examples (USE THESE!)
-- Slide 154: Purchase Textbook example (happy path scenario)
+- Slide 154: Purchase Textbook example (happy path scenario with concrete steps)

-### Examples Section
+### Best Practices for Examples Tables
-- Examples section filled in Phase 5 (separate command: `/story-specification-examples`)
-- This command focuses ONLY on scenarios structure
+1. **Include calculation column** for formulas (shows the math)
+2. **Use actual domain names** from source material (not generic placeholders)
+3. **Cover edge cases** in examples (not just happy path)
+4. **Show before→after state** when helpful
+5. **Keep tables focused** (5-8 rows typically sufficient)

 ### Related Commands
 - **Prerequisite**: `/story-explore` (must have acceptance criteria)
-- **Next**: `/story-specification-examples` (adds examples to scenarios)
+- **This command**: Handles BOTH scenarios AND examples (in one step)